 History of the Windmills

-It is one of the world’s oldest industrial areas which has only 17 windmills that remain from the 1000 that had been built during the 18th & 19th centuries.
+Located in one of the world’s oldest industrial areas in a neighborhood of Zaandam not far from Amsterdam, there are only 17 windmills that remain from the 1000 that had been built during the 18th and 19th centuries.
 Originally, these windmills were created to help keep the settler’s feet dry but over time, the windmills were turned into industrial machines which pumped out barley, rice, paper, wood, cooking oil, mustard, tobacco, hemp and even paint!

 Immediately, you have a great view of the small town across the river of modern day Dutch homes that add a bit of color to the already adorable region.
+If you’re coming by train, you’ll be walking through this neighborhood to get to the windmills.
 And the amazing thing about the little town across the lake from the windmills is the fact that is smells of chocolate everywhere thanks to a nearby Chocolate Factory!
 The smell is so potent you can walk around floating on a cloud of chocolate aromas the entire day!
 I was ready for something chocolately by the time we left!

 The best part was, it is completely free to walk around all the different windmills as well as the clog & cheese-making shops!
-The only thing you have to pay for is if you decide you want to climb up one of the windmills.
+The only thing you have to pay for is if you decide you want to climb up one of the windmills making for a budget-friendly day trip.
 Otherwise, the rest is up to you on how much money you want to spend on cheese and souvenirs!

 The first thing we did was climb up one of the windmills called De Kat, which only cost us about 3 € each or so.
 This windmill is the only remaining working windmill in the world which still produces paint.
 It is actually the remnants of two old dye mills which were combined to start a new life as the working mill of De Kat.

 Like this post?
 Take it with you as GPS Guided App directly to your phone via GPSMyCity!